 For a more historical presentation of Anglicanism, please read this article from Wikipedia.org first.

-Having said that, I would like to clarify some points.
+Having examined Anglicanism history a bit, I would like to clarify some points.

 Anglican’s pro-Catholic points

 - They have priests, mass, worship icons, Mary worship, infant baptism that saves, apostolic succession, etc.

 - They have an archbishop structure parallel with Catholicism, where the archbishop of Canterbury is equivalent to the Pope.